 The Greek countryside is beautiful.
 Every stretch displayed a different landscape.
 On one stretch, we would skirt around a lake.
 On another stretch we would careen close to the edge of the road overlooking a ravine with snow-clad mountains in the distance.
 One moment, we were surrounded by fields of olive trees and herds of sheep.
 Another moment, a dazzling field of solar panels greeted us.

 At about 2.00pm, we pulled into the remote but sophisticated bus terminal at Trikala.
 The driver told us to unload our luggage from the bus and change to the Kalambaka bus at bus bay No. 8.
 We waited there for almost 30 mins before the bus came.
 It was obviously a much older bus.
 The mystery of the bus terminal that looked even more sophisticated (albeit almost deserted) than the one in Athens was finally solved.
-Trikala is a bustling town with pharmacies, boutiques and a happening crowd lounging outside the colourful cafes.
-The bus wove through a housing estate in Trikala before it re-entered the highway, revealing wide expanses of flat plains in every direction, interrupted only by the Pindos Range in the west.
+As the bus pulled away from the station and entered the town of Trikala, we discovered that it was a bustling town with pharmacies, boutiques and a happening crowd lounging outside the colourful cafes.
+Like a feeder service, the bus wove through a housing estate in Trikala before it re-entered the highway, revealing wide expanses of flat plains in every direction, interrupted only by the Pindos Range in the west.

-Literally out of the blue and greenery, majestic towers of rock emerged.
-The first that caught my eye was an isolated table mountain of sorts.
-Further up, was the unmistakable Meteora complex with numerous houses dotted around the base like ants at a bird’s feet.
+Literally out of the blue and greenery, majestic towers of rock emerged before us.
+The first feature that caught my eye was an isolated table mountain of sorts.
+Further up, was the massive and unmistakable Meteora complex with numerous houses dotted around the base like ants at a bird’s feet.
 One could only marvel at how random forces of nature could sculpt such magnificent works of art.
-The grey rocks, with their numerous bands, caves and cracks, suggest that the earth is a restless being capable of moving mountains, raising hills and shrugging off boulders without any regard for transient lifeforms.
+The grey rocks, with their numerous bands, caves and cracks, suggest that the earth is a restless being capable of sculpting and moving mountains, raising hills and shrugging off boulders without any regard for transient lifeforms.

-It was past 3.00pm when the bus pulled up next to the fountain.
-The unofficial taxi stand was just across the road with kiosks, cafes and bakeries to provide for the waiting drivers.
+It was past 3.00pm when the bus pulled up next to the fountain at the heart of town.
+The unofficial taxi stand was just across the road with simple kiosks, cafes and bakeries to provide for the waiting drivers.
 After some confusion over which Hotel Meteora it was which I’ve booked on booking.com, we checked into the Hotel Meteora at Kalambaka (there’s another one of the same name in Kastraki) and went for a walk.
 Even within the town itself, Meteora and its towering rocks looked menacingly beautiful.
 The monasteries perched on the top of these rock towers appeared so inaccessible, but there is actually a road that winds around the entire Meteora complex.
 Nevertheless, everyone agrees that it’s far more rewarding to walk/hike.

 We had a simple dinner of chicken fillet and hamburger “steak”.
 Several old men were seated at the taverna, nursing their tiny cups of Greek coffee.
 They spoke no English but listened intently to our conversation with the restaurant owner.
 When we left, they waved and managed to say “bye Singapore”.